osoner/countly-documentation/reference/increasing-performance.md

 #Increasing performance for high traffic mobile applications

-Countly can scale up to several million users for a single server, and it'll work happily out of the box.
+Countly Community Edition can serve up to several million users on a single server, and it'll work happily out of the box.
 Most of the time, a small server can handle several hundred users online and you'll only need to deal with the uptime and general server maintainance.

 However, sometimes it might be necessary to tweak performance of the underlying system - database and server, in order to make Countly work in high traffic environment.
-With high traffic, we mean 10-20 million events (hits) on the server, which is quite a big number (congratulations if your mobile app did it this high!)
+With high traffic, we mean a few billion hits on the server per month, which is quite a big number - congratulations if your mobile app did it this high!

-Note that this document deals with vertical scalability, rather than sharding and replica sets.
+Countly Enterprise Edition is different in architecture.
+It can serve tens of billions of hits per month on a scalable infrastructure and is available for big customers.
+For more information about Enterprise Edition, [see this link](https://count.ly/products/editions/enterprise).

 ## Recommended server configuration